20 December 2021

 A child and an adult standing next to each other looking at the sea.

 Parents' want to give their ill child a 'normal" childhood, a study from Linköping University shows.
-Nathan Dumlao/Unsplash
+Photographer: Nathan Dumlao/Unsplash

 Paediatric chronic kidney disease requires complex care, both in hospital and at home.
 It drastically changes the everyday life of the entire family.
 Everyday routines need to be changed, the home adapted, new routines for a complex diet created, school and social relations adjusted, and the child’s care managed.